galadril/domoticz-theme-manager/README.md

 - auto updates itself on every self.stop()

-To install a plugin: select it on "Domoticz Themes" field and press update
+To install a theme: select it on "Domoticz Themes" field and press update

 To continuously update all themes: Select "All" from "Auto Update" drop-down box and press